Last Updated: Oct 11, 2024 Views: 26

 DOI stands for digital object identifier.
 It's a unique set of numbers and letters that is assigned to each journal article, and sometimes, ebooks.
-Think of it like a serial number for your car or laptop.
+Think of it as a serial number for your car or laptop identifies that unique object.

 Here is an example of a DOI for a journal article published in the journal Nutrients: